 It's okay to be a little nervous when supervising a learner driver; stress will help you be alert and responsive to the situation.

-On the other hand, too much anxiety will make things difficult for your learner; he or she has their own stress to deal with, and will usually benefit from a calming influence.
-A highly strung parent/supervisor can make L plate driving more dangerous.
+On the other hand, too much anxiety will make things difficult for your learner; they have their own stress to deal with, and will usually benefit from a calming influence.
+A highly-strung parent/supervisor can make L-plate driving more dangerous.

 If you are genuinely anxious about the supervisory role, consider your options.
 If you feel the fear is not likely to be resolved, passing the job to someone else may be the right thing to do.